jakobnunnendorf/shop/README.md

 - **Non-Functional Requirements:** This section outlines the performance, safety, security, and software quality attributes of the system.
 - **Interface Requirements:** This section describes the user, hardware, software, and communication interfaces of the system.

+## 2. Overall Description

+### 2.1 Product Perspective

+Phone2Door.com is designed to provide an easy and relaxing online shopping experience in the phone accessories market.
+Unlike many e-commerce platforms that bombard customers with information and choices, Phone2Door.com aims to create a sense of relaxation and an enjoyable user experience.
+The platform focuses on simplicity and ease-of-use, minimizing the hassle.

+While the platform's functionality aligns with standard e-commerce practices, its distinguishing factor lies in its user experience.
+The goal is to cater to customers who prefer a more straightforward instead of an information-heavy shopping experience.

+### 2.2 Product Functions

+The main functions of the Phone2Door.com platform are divided into two user roles: Customer and Admin.

+#### Customer Functions:

+- **Product Browsing:** Customers can view a carousel of bestsellers and different product categories on the home page.
+They can enlarge the product to view more information and add the product in their preferred color to the cart.
+- **Checkout and Payment:** Customers can checkout with an existing account, a new account, or as a guest.
+Payments are processed securely via Stripe.
+- **Order Tracking and Reviews:** After purchase, customers can track their orders and write reviews about the products.
+- **Returns:** Customers can request to return items, providing a message and pictures to the admin for review.
+- **Wishlist:** Customers can add products to a wishlist for future purchase.
+- **Account Management:** Customers can create an account to track orders and save personal information for faster checkout in the future.

+#### Admin Functions:

+- **Order Management:** Admins can view incoming orders, change order status (which triggers an email notification to the customer), and manually edit or cancel orders.
+- **Return Management:** Admins can view return requests from customers and approve or disapprove them.
+- **Analytics Dashboard:** Admins have access to a dashboard displaying key metrics such as revenue, sales per item, user traffic, and performance.
+- **User Profile Management:** Admins can view and manage user profiles to resolve any issues.
+- **Settings Panel:** The settings panel allows admins to manage various aspects of the store.
+(We'll detail this in the next step.)- -
+- **Product Panel:** A dedicated panel where admins can view and manage products in the catalog.

+### 2.3 User Characteristics

+There are two main types of users who will interact with the Phone2Door.com platform:

+#### Customer:

+Customers are the primary users of the platform.
+They are individuals looking to purchase phone accessories online.
+Their main tasks include browsing products, adding items to the cart, checking out, tracking orders, writing reviews, and managing their account.

+#### Admin:

+Admins are responsible for maintaining the platform.
+Their main tasks include managing the product catalog, processing orders, handling return requests, viewing and managing user profiles, and configuring system settings.
+They have access to the admin panel, which includes the order management panel, analytics dashboard, user profile management, product panel, and settings panel.

+### 2.4 Constraints

+#### Technical Constraints:
+- Development and production technologies include React, NextJS, Tailwind CSS, Supabase, and TypeScript.
+- The platform should be compatible with the most popular browsers on both iOS and Android devices, including Safari, Chrome, Firefox, and Edge.
+- All page load times should be below 2 seconds.
+All data mutations should occur on the server unless it is not possible.

+#### Regulatory Constraints:
+- The platform must comply with the General Data Protection Regulation (GDPR), which includes requirements for data protection, user consent, data portability, and the right to be forgotten.
+More details on GDPR can be found [here](https://gdpr-info.eu/).
+- The platform must also comply with German consumer protection laws, which include the right to return online purchases within 14 days, the requirement to provide detailed product information, and more.
+More details can be found [here](https://www.gesetze-im-internet.de/englisch_bgb/englisch_bgb.html#p3553).
+- The platform will use Stripe for payment processing, which complies with the Payment Services Directive (PSD2) requirements for strong customer authentication.

+#### Operational Constraints:
+- The platform aims for at least 99% uptime.
+- A backup and recovery plan should be in place to protect data and ensure system recovery in case of a failure.
+This could include regular data backups, a disaster recovery plan, and the use of redundant systems.
+- Maintenance tasks, including system updates and bug fixes, will be handled by one person.
+User support will be handled by the admin.

+#### Resource Constraints:
+- The platform aims to go live by August 7th.
+- The development team consists of 3 people, and the maintenance team consists of 1 person.

+### 2.5 Assumptions and Dependencies

+#### Assumptions:
+- **User Behavior:** The platform is designed for users who are likely to have internet literacy and familiarity with online shopping.
+The primary target demographic is individuals under the age of 40.
+- **Market Conditions:** The platform assumes a steady demand for phone accessories and that the product offerings will meet the needs of the target market.
+- **Technical Infrastructure:** The platform is designed to accommodate users with varying internet connection quality, including potentially poor mobile connections.
+It also assumes users will be using a wide range of different mobile devices.

+#### Dependencies:
+- **Third-Party Services:** The platform depends on several third-party services, including Stripe for payment processing and Supabase for backend services.
+Any downtime or changes in these services could impact the operation of the platform.
+- **Suppliers:** The product catalog may be impacted by changes in supplier pricing, availability, or quality.
+However, these changes will be managed by the admin.
+- **Regulatory Compliance:** The platform must comply with various laws and regulations, including [GDPR](https://gdpr-info.eu/) and [German consumer protection laws](https://www.gesetze-im-internet.de/englisch_bgb/englisch_bgb.html#p3553).
+Changes in these regulations may require updates to the platform.

+## 3. System Features

+### 3.1 Product Carousel

+#### Description and Priority
+The product carousel is a high-priority feature that displays an array of items on the home page.
+It provides a quick and easy way for customers to browse the best-selling items and items from each product category.
+When the customer clicks the heading of the carousel, it links to the product catalog and automatically applies the corresponding filters.

+#### Functional Requirements
+1. The product carousel should display an array of items.
+2. There should be one carousel for the best-selling items, calculated based on which items generate the most revenue.
+3. There should be one carousel for each product category.
+4. When the customer clicks the heading of the carousel, the system should link to the product catalog and automatically apply the corresponding filters.